jameslawler/notes/docs/portuguese-language/verbs/todo2/receber.md

 ## Writing Prompts

-1. Descreva uma vez em que você recebeu um presente inesperado e como se sentiu.
+1. Descreva um momento em que você recebeu um presente inesperado.
+Describe a time when you received an unexpected gift.
-2. Escreva sobre como você recebe visitas em sua casa e como costuma tratá-las.
+2. Você leva presentes quando visita amigos?
+Do you bring gifts when visiting friends?
-3. Imagine uma situação em que você está prestes a receber uma notícia importante e descreva suas expectativas e emoções.
+3. Qual foi o melhor presente que você já recebeu?
+What was the best gift you ever received?